Robustness through Data Augmentation Loss Consistency: Abstract

 \section{Abstract}

-While deep learning through empirical risk minimization (ERM) has succeeded at achieving human-level performance at a variety of complex tasks, ERM generalizes poorly to distribution shift.
-This is partly explained by overfitting to spurious features such as background in images or named entities in natural language.
-Synthetic data augmentation followed by empirical risk minimization (DA-ERM) is a simple and widely used solution to remedy this problem.
-In addition, consistency regularization could be applied to further promote model performance to be consistent on the augmented sample and the original one.
-In this paper, we propose data augmented invariant regularization (DAIR), a simple form of consistency regularization that is applied directly on the loss function rather than intermediate features, making it widely applicable regardless of network architecture or problem setup.
-We apply DAIR to multiple real-world learning problems, namely robust regression, visual question answering, robust deep neural network training, and neural task-oriented dialog modeling.
-Our experiments show that DAIR consistently outperforms ERM and DA-ERM with little marginal cost and sets new state-of-the-art results in several benchmarks.
+While deep learning through empirical risk minimization (ERM) has succeeded at achieving human-level performance at a variety of complex tasks, ERM is not robust to distribution shifts or adversarial attacks.
+Synthetic data augmentation followed by empirical risk minimization (DA-ERM) is a simple and widely used solution to improve robustness in ERM.
+In addition, consistency regularization can be applied to further improve the robustness of the model by forcing the representation of the original sample and the augmented one to be similar.
+However, existing consistency regularization methods are not applicable to \textit{covariant data augmentation}, where the label in the augmented sample is dependent on the augmentation function.
+For example, dialog state covaries with named entity when we augment data with a new named entity.
+In this paper, we propose data augmented loss invariant regularization (DAIR), a simple form of consistency regularization that is applied directly at the loss level rather than intermediate features, making it widely applicable to both invariant and covariant data augmentation regardless of network architecture, problem setup, and task.
+We apply DAIR to real-world learning problems involving covariant data augmentation: robust neural task-oriented dialog state tracking and robust visual question answering.
+We also apply DAIR to tasks involving invariant data augmentation: robust regression, robust classification against adversarial attacks, and robust ImageNet classification under distribution shift.
+Our experiments show that DAIR consistently outperforms ERM and DA-ERM with little marginal computational cost and sets new state-of-the-art results in several benchmarks involving covariant data augmentation.
+Our code of all experiments are available at: \url{https://github.com/optimization-for-data-driven-science/DAIR}.